How to Find and Hire a Caregiver for Seniors

 Medical Caregivers

-Medical caregivers typically consist of certified medical assistants (AMAs), certified/registered nursing assistants (CNAs/RNAs), and registered nurses (RNs).
-Most families and seniors can have their needs met with AMAs or CNAs, but RNs are often called in for specialized care needs such as cancer, advanced dementia, or stroke patients.
-Medical caregivers can perform all the duties described above in addition to providing comprehensive medical care in both the home and in a facility setting.
-Some examples of their additional authorizations and skills include:
+Medical caregivers are typically certified medical assistants (CMAs), certified/registered nursing assistants (CNAs/RNAs), or registered nurses (RNs).
+Most families and seniors can have their needs met by CMAs or CNAs, but RNs are often called in for specialized care needs for patients with cancer, advanced dementia, or patients who have experienced a stroke.

-• Monitoring vital signs and recording health patterns and behaviors.
+• Monitoring vital signs and recording health patterns and behaviors

-• Keeping in close contact with other health care providers and the family.
+• Keeping in close contact with other health care providers and the family

-• Administering medications and giving intravenous injections.
+• Administering medications and giving intravenous injections

-• Pre-filling medication boxes.
+• Pre-filling medication boxes

-• Wound care and applying topical ointments.
+• Taking care of wound care and applying topical ointments

 • Performing treatments such as enemas, douches, enteral feeding, catheterization, etc.

-Using an In-home Caregiver Placement Agency
+Using an In-Home Caregiver Placement Agency

-• Screen each applicant carefully and check references.
+• Screen each applicant carefully and check references

-• Provide or confirm training and credentials.
+• Provide or confirm training and credentials

-• Perform background checks on candidates.
+• Perform background checks on candidates

-• Handle essential paperwork such as contracts and legal matters.
+• Handle essential paperwork such as contracts and legal matters

-• Handle payroll and taxes.
+• Handle payroll and taxes

-• Provide backup caregivers if regular staff is unavailable.
+• Provide backup caregivers if regular staff is unavailable

 Finding a Private Hire Caregiver